 The hormone Melatonin, (produced in the brain) is controlled by our exposure to sunlight, and helps us to regulate our sleep wake cycle.
 Too little exposure to sunlight, and excess exposure to artificial light at night can disrupt our sleep.
 This is because sunlight decreases melatonin levels (increasing wakefulness), and darkness increases melatonin levels (decreasing wakefulness), thereby encouraging sleep.

 For chronic insomnia, it is crucial for the larger problems to be identified before it can be resolved.
 If you have concerns, even in the early stages of insomnia (when the learnt sleeping patterns in chronic insomnia are developing) it is important to seek help from a healthcare professional before they progressively worsen.

-We use Cognitive Behavioural Therapy for Insomnia (CBT-I).
-It is a 5 week course and teaches people with insomnia how to strengthen their sleep system.
+At Anxiety House, we offer Cognitive Behavioural Therapy for Insomnia (CBT-I) in the treatment of insomnia.
+It is a 5 week course which is tailored to each individual, and teaches people with insomnia how to strengthen their sleep system.
 The program involves an initial assessment of the individual followed by five sessions spaced over a six week period.
 The initial assessment involves a series of questions regarding the sleep history of the individual, including their: